 Its tangy and delicious and super duper cheap! $4.00 to make a large pan of it.
 Melt 2 Tbsp. butter or margarine.
 Break up the fideo pasta and saute it until the pasta gets golden and shiny.

 Here is a frugal and easy meal that we use a lot around our house.
 Several years ago one of the pasta sauce companies sold a jar of pasta sauce that you could add to dry pasta for an easy, oven-baked pasta dish.
-After purchasing this product once (on sale, of course!), this is what I came up with.

 Try this pasta dish for a quick, delicious main dish.